huly94/smart_museum_proj/README.md

    information about the age of a visitor through a tag attached for example on the audio guide provided at the beginning of the visit.
    An example can be a RFID reader, with functionality read only, that detects tags at a distance of max 5 meters
    ![RFID_reader](https://i.ibb.co/5KQ3MXt/RFID-Illustration.png)
-   - SensorTimer: This sensor is triggered at the expiration of a simple timer.
+   - **SensorTimer**: This sensor is triggered at the expiration of a simple timer.
 We need it in order to provide further information about a work if the visitor, at the end of the track, wants to know more about that particular work.

    - **SensorClock**: A sensor based on the clock.
 We need it to know the time, in order to turn the lights when it’s dark.